Gilthanas122/hello-world/README.md

 * [Checkout image for webhook settings](https://github.com/Gilthanas122/hello-world/blob/master/Images/githubwebhookcut.png)

-* This one only handles pull request -> connected to pullsq Under let me select individual events -> you can customise your webhook triggers
+* This one only handles pull request -> connected to Jenkins pull request builder (see later build triggers, it is a jenkins plugin that need to be installed)
+* Under let me select individual events -> you can customise your webhook triggers

 ### Create a Jenkins Job